Parabolic trajectory

 Under standard assumptions a body traveling along an escape orbit will coast along a parabolic trajectory to infinity, with velocity relative to the central body tending to zero, and therefore will never return.
 Parabolic trajectories are minimum-energy escape trajectories, separating positive-energy hyperbolic trajectories from negative-energy elliptic orbits.

+History

+In 1609, Galileo wrote in his 102nd folio (MS. Gal 72) about parabolic trajectory calculations, later found in Discorsi e dimostrazioni matematiche intorno a due nuove scienze as projectiles impetus.

 Velocity

-The orbital velocity ($v$) of a body travelling along parabolic trajectory can be computed as:
+The orbital velocity ($v$) of a body travelling along a parabolic trajectory can be computed as: